 One unique feature is the ability to have multiple players control the same mech at once.
 The game splits up control between the players and they have to work together to fight.
 For example, if two people are controlling one mech.
 One player works the arms and the other the legs.
 You can do this in normal matches or the arcade mode.

 In practice, this again makes for an interesting party experience full of laughter and joking on each other.
 But on the flip side, the controls aren’t exactly full of depth to begin with, splitting it up diminishes it even further.

 You also have the option of fighting normal matches offline against the AI.
 While you can tune the computer’s difficulty, I found it pretty easy to beat.
 Their attacks are very easy to avoid and to my dismay, my computer-controlled opponents never once picked up a weapon to use.
-This leads me to believe they aren’t programmed to do it all.
-I am not good at these type of games, so its hard to imagine anyone finding the AI to be a satisfying opponent.
+This leads me to believe they aren’t programmed to do it at all.
+I am not good at these type of games, so it’s hard to imagine anyone finding the AI to be a satisfying opponent.

 Overall I did enjoy Override, but I think it has a place it excels and it falls a little short outside that place.
 The game looks good, the combat is fun and the mechs feel like they have weight to them.

 Fighting the Xenotypes s in arcade mode is not that exciting and it’s disappointing that the AI in normal versus matches is gimped and doesn’t properly utilize the game’s mechanics.
 Framerate was stable, but I did run to a weird stutter that occurred once or twice a fight.

 It’s a great game to kick back, order some food and drinks and play with friends.
 Whether online or in the same room.
 Human opponents are by far the most fun to fight.

 A key for Override: Mech City Brawl was provided for Gideon’s Gaming by Modus games via terminals.io.
 You can read about my review process here.

 - Nice visuals and good mech and xenotype designs